rolandsolace/solace-azure-quickstart/README.md

 ![alt text](images/azure-soladmin.png "soladmin connection to gce")

-To manage the currently AD-Active VMR, you can open a CLI SSH connection (on port 2222) or connect SolAdmin (on port 8080) to the Public IP address associated with the Load balancer as the admin user.
+To manage the currently AD-Active VMR, you can open a CLI SSH connection (on port 2222) or connect SolAdmin (on port 8080) to the Public IP address (myLBPublicIPD) associated with the Load balancer (myLB) as the admin user.

 # Testing data access to the VMR